woopstar/hsem/README.md

 Increase your energy independence
 Perfect for homeowners looking to make the most of their solar investment while contributing to a greener future.

+Certainly!
+Here’s a more concise and streamlined version:

 ## Features

-- Grid export management based on spot prices:
+Dynamic Grid Export/Import Management:

-  - Enables or disables grid export based on current electricity spot prices
+- Avoids grid export when export prices are negative.
-  - Avoids exporting during negative price periods

-- Grid import management based on spot prices:
-  - Enables or disables for charge of battery based on current electricity spot prices

-- EV charging optimization:
+- Forces battery charging when import prices are negative.

+EV Charging Optimization:

-  - Switches to a special TOU mode during EV charging to prioritize vehicle charging
+- Activates a dedicated TOU mode during EV charging.
-  - Disables discharge of battery when EV charger is on
+- Prevents battery discharge while the EV is charging.
-  - Reverts to optimal mode after EV charging is complete

-- Seasonal mode switching:
-  - If solar power is above the house consumption, the battery is put into Maximize Self Consumption
+Seasonal Mode Switching:

+- Uses Maximize Self Consumption (MSC) when solar production exceeds home consumption.
+- Automatically selects between TOU and MSC based on season: TOU for winter/spring, MSC for summer.

+Automatic Operational Adjustments:

+- Maximizes solar self-consumption when solar production is high.
+- Shifts modes based on time-of-use rates and seasonal conditions.

 ## Requirements